Pen-y-Fan/death-stranding-poc/docs/manual-user.md

 - Pagination: Use the paginator at the bottom to switch pages; adjust per‑page size if available.
 - Bulk actions:
     - Orders: Accept and Complete (bulk) actions are available using checkboxes to select multiple rows.
-      - Bulk Accept: Creates a delivery of each selected orders as IN_PROGRESS (only if there are no existing deliveries in progress).
+      - Bulk Accept: Creates a delivery of each selected orders as InProgress (only if there are no existing deliveries in progress).
       - Bulk Complete: Marks selected orders.delivery as COMPLETE (even if no delivery exists, create a completed one, if one exists amend it to complete).
     - Deliveries: Bulk Delete is available.